If you’re someone who struggles to find time for a long workout, listen up!

 4. Up the intensity

-For many of us, finding quality time to exercise can be challenging to say the least – but, it’s not impossible.
-Swapping out lengthy, time-consuming workouts for high-intensity interval training can sometimes be the most efficient way to ensure you stay on track with your fitness progress.
+For many of us, finding quality time to exercise can be challenging to say the least – but, it’s not impossible, especially if you opt for a quick workout.
+Swapping out lengthy, time-consuming workouts for shorter high-intensity interval training sessions can be the most efficient use of the little time you have.

 Tip: Use your Polar watch to gauge when you’re in the HIIT zone, which is generally HR zones 4+ (yellow/red).
 That’s where the magic happens.